Logistics Company Owner in Quebec with a $3M Earnout: Capital Gains Reserve and Revenu Québec Rules in 2026

 Marc cannot unilaterally decide to use the capital gains reserve — the deal itself must include genuinely deferred payments.
 The purchase agreement needs to specify earnout or vendor take-back note terms that result in proceeds being received over multiple calendar years.
 The following structural choices affect the reserve outcome:

-As the modeling above shows, a level vs back-loaded earnout produces nearly identical total tax over the same number of years.
-The high-impact decision is whether the earnout spans 4 calendar years or 5.
-Adding a fifth year shifts $350,000 of gain into the 50% inclusion tier instead of the 66.67% tier, saving approximately $22,000.
+As the modeling above shows, a level structure beats a back-loaded structure modestly because every year stays below Quebec's top-bracket threshold.
+The bigger decision is whether the earnout spans 4 calendar years or 5.
+Adding a fifth year drops each year's taxable income from $218,750 to $175,000, keeping every year deeper inside Quebec's mid-brackets and saving an additional $10,000–$15,000.
 Marc should negotiate earnout payments that touch 5 calendar years — even if the fifth-year payment is a nominal holdback or final adjustment.

 Vendor take-back note as a fallback